 Each parent of a deceased minor child may also recover for mental pain and suffering.

 Each parent of an adult child may also recover for mental pain and suffering, if there are no other survivors.

 Medical or funeral expenses may be recovered by the survivor who has paid them.

 To understand the compensation your family is entitled to under the wrongful death statute in Florida, consult with the experienced attorneys at the Fernandez Firm.

-Contact a Florida wrongful death lawyer at our firm today for answers to your legal questions.
+Contact a Tampa, Florida wrongful death lawyer at our firm today for answers to your legal questions.
 The consultation is absolutely FREE.